 We don't know for sure.
 The research studies conducted consisted of small sample sizes.
 Thus more research is needed to determine if vinegar is an effective adjunct therapy to the gold standard of diet, exercise and medication management of blood sugars in Type 2 diabetes.

 Blood sugar regulation is extremely complicated and very individualized.
 If you are curious about adding vinegar to your prescribed diabetes plan, make sure to consult your doctor first.

+Blood sugar regulation is extremely complicated and very individualized.
+If you are curious about adding vinegar to your prescribed diabetes plan, make sure to consult your doctor first.
 Vinegar may interact with certain medications.
-For those folks taking meal time insulin, it is especially important to work with your doctor and or diabetes care team.
+For those people taking meal time insulin, it is especially important to work with your doctor and diabetes care team.
 Because vinegar is thought to delay gastric emptying, you may need to alter your mealtime insulin dose and timing of injections to prevent low blood sugars from occurring.
-Finally, as with any shift in lifestyle, diet or medication adjustment, make sure to check blood sugar more frequently when experimenting with vinegar or other changes to your plan.
+Finally, as with any shift in lifestyle, diet or medication adjustment, make sure to check your blood sugar more frequently when experimenting with vinegar.